anakin87/stefano-fiorucci-website/content/home/education.md

     description: |2-
         106/110

-        Thesis: Equivalent beam models for the dynamic analysis of tall buildings: estimation of modes through methods based on sub-structures and applications to dynamic analysis in the time domain (Supervisor Federico Cluni)
+        Thesis: Equivalent beam models for the dynamic analysis of tall buildings: estimation of modes through methods based on sub-structures and applications to dynamic analysis in the time domain (Supervisor: Prof. Federico Cluni)

         Main subjects: computational mechanics; dynamics of structures and anti-seismic design; design of prestressed concrete structures; bridge design; design of wooden and glass structures; structural rehabilitation; foundations
 design: